-Considering a job in healthcare can be an extremely smart decision.
+Entering healthcare is a smart decision.
 It’s a booming industry that shows no signs of slowing down.
-Where other industries have struggled to stay afloat, healthcare has continued to see rises in employment growth and popularity.
+Where other industries have struggled to stay afloat, healthcare has continued to see rises in employment growth.
+It’s one of the few a future-proof jobs.

-There are several reasons why healthcare continues to grow.
-The two most popular are advancements in technology and an aging population.
-People are living longer than ever, and medical attention can become more of a necessity with age.
-Plus, with the latest technological advancements, new tests and treatments are being performed all the time.
+There are many reasons why healthcare continues to expand.
+But, two explanations are rapid advancements in technology and an aging population.
+People are quite simply living for longer than ever, and medical attention typically becomes more of a necessity with age.
+Plus, with the latest technological advancements, new tests and treatments are being devised all the time.

-Not only does this boom within the healthcare industry make it easier to get jobs, but it helps to ensure job security.
-There are many jobs within the medical field that pay extremely well, and will always need qualified individuals to do them correctly.
+Not only does this boom within the healthcare industry make it easier to get jobs, but it also increases your level of job security.
+There are many jobs in the medical field that pay incredibly well, and there will always be a need for qualified individuals to perform them correctly.

-With that in mind, however, many people have a misconception that any medical job takes years of schooling or training.
-In reality, there are plenty of medical jobs that don’t require a college degree, and jobs that don’t require medical school.
-This article will focus on several of those healthcare positions, and how you can start a successful career in medicine without years of schooling.
+With that in mind, however, many people have a misconception that every medical job takes many years of schooling or training.
+In reality, there are a variety of medical jobs that don’t require a college degree, and jobs that don’t require medical school.
+This guide will focus on those healthcare positions.
+You’ll then know how to start a successful career in the medical profession without years of expensive schooling.

 Table of Contents: